ManticoreGamesInc/platform-documentation/src/references/events_hooks.md

     Game.playerJoinedEvent:Connect(OnPlayerJoined)
     ```

     Knowing when a **Player** has joined the game allows you to do many things.
-For example, letting other players in the game know when other players have joined.
+For example, updating a UI player list so other players can see who has joined the game.

     Another useful way to use the `playerJoinedEvent` is loading the player's data from **Storage** when they join the server, and then sending that data to them (that is Private Networked Data).